robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 because animals aggregate at resources, such as waterholes (Chamaillé-Jammes et al. 2008).
-Movement to, from, or within habitat patches can also contribute to the formation of the social environment **\[JWT: how?
-I think it would help to clarify the example\]**(Spiegel et al. 2016).
+Movement to, from, or within habitat patches can also contribute to the formation of the social environment (Spiegel et al. 2016).
+For example, XXX **\[JWT: how?
+I think it would help to clarify the example\]**.
 Incorporating movement ecology within a multilayer network framework is a logical next step for a burgeoning field.
 In particular, when association networks are habitat-specific, we suggest the integration of movement and space use in multilayer networks provides novel insights into the effects of habitat configuration on the formation of the social environment (He et al. 2019).

 ## Conclusions